Hill strikes out 9, Rays beat COVID-19 impacted Yankees 9-1

 Hill (2-1) scattered three hits, walked three and struck out nine.

 Taillon (1-3) gave up four runs and six hits in 4 2/3 innings, raising his ERA to 5.40.
 He struck out nine and walked two.
+He was hurt when Díaz singled on a first-pitch hanging curve and Meadows homered on a changeup.

 New York, which got a run-scoring double-play grounder from Clint Frazier in the ninth inning, scored five runs in the series but still managed two wins behind the strong starts of Jordan Montgomery and Gerrit Cole.

-The Rays scored one run in the first two games.
+“Thankfully we had great pitching,” LeMahieu said.
+“We didn’t swing it great.
+We swung it just enough to win the series.”

 Arozarena was homerless with two RBIs in his previous 16 games,.
 Arozarena has four homers this season after hitting 10 homers in 20 playoff games last year for the AL champion Rays.